DARPA-ASKEM/terarium/README.md

 quarkus dev
 ```

+When running in dev mode, you will need to run both the HMI server _and_ the Document server explicitly
 > NOTE: Quarkus has a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

 ## Running the client in dev mode

-To install package dependencies, run the command in the root diretory
+To install package dependencies, run the command in the root directory

 ```
 yarn install
 ```

-### Testing
+## Testing
----

 Start local dev server for Vue webapp, with Hot Module Replacement.